 I can’t argue, Iceland on a warm summer day is hard to beat (mind you…”warm” in Iceland is around 14 degrees celsius…it’s the arctic remember!)
 With breathtaking mountainous landscapes, never-ending waterfalls, and black sand beaches, Iceland is an outdoor paradise.

-In the past few years, there has been a 30% increase in tourism in Iceland.
-Photos on Instagram highlight Iceland’s hidden gems to the palm of your hand.
+In the past few years, there has been a major increase in tourism in Iceland.
+Photos on Instagram highlight Iceland’s hidden gems in the palm of your hand.
 More airlines are offering routes to Iceland.
-Even Good Morning America has done sent reporters to broadcast from a glacier and an active volcano!
+Even Good Morning America has sent reporters to broadcast from a glacier and an active volcano!

 The Icelandic Horse